Sequoia Hospital: Rebuilding

 After several hospitals were damaged or closed as a result of the 1994 Northridge earthquake, the state passed Senate Bill 1953, which required hospitals to meet new seismic standards.
 As a result, Sequoia Hospital explored the possibility of building a new hospital, possibly at a new location in Redwood City.

 However, in 2007, the hospital decided to construct the new building on its existing campus.
 On November 30, 2007, the Sequoia Healthcare District approved a funding plan for the new hospital in which Sequoia Hospital, Sequoia Healthcare District and CHW would each contribute $75 million toward the cost, with an additional $15 million to be raised by Sequoia Hospital Foundation.
 The plan called for CHW to take full ownership of the hospital, with half of the earnings over forty years to go to Sequoia Hospital District.

-The building plan includes a new hospital with 167 beds, an expanded emergency room, a new medical office building with outpatient surgery facilities and a four-story parking garage.
-Construction of the garage began in February 2008 and is expected to be complete by September 2009.
-The new medical office building is expected to be complete by the winter of 2011, while the new hospital building and all seismic upgrades are expected to be complete by the spring of 2013.
+The building plan included a new hospital with 167 beds, an expanded emergency room, a new medical office building with outpatient surgery facilities and a four-story parking garage.
+Construction of the new medical office building was completed in 2011, while the new hospital building and all seismic upgrades were completed by 2014.